GOP Intelligence chair asks for damage assessment from Biden records

 The roughly 10 documents were discovered at the Penn Biden Center for Diplomacy and Global Engagement in Washington in November, packed with other unclassified records as the center prepared to move office spaces.

-The matter differs substantially from the ongoing investigation into the mishandling of records at Mar-a-Lago, both in terms of the sheer number of documents stored at the center and that Biden’s team notified the National Archives once the records were discovered.
+The matter differs substantially from the ongoing investigation into the mishandling of records at former President Trump’s Mar-a-Lago property, both in terms of the sheer number of documents stored at the center and that Biden’s team notified the National Archives once the records were discovered.

 But Republicans are calling for a thorough review, noting the danger that could stem from any mishandling of highly classified material.